spiritualizeme/spiritualizeme.github.io/suryanamaskarprivacypolicy.md

 ## Contact Us

-If you have any questions or suggestions, contact us at:
+If you have any questions or suggestions regarding this Privacy Policy, you may contact us at:

 📧 **[help.wellnesss@gmail.com](mailto:help.wellnesss@gmail.com)**